shadowguy97/Data-Analytics/Titanic Analysis/README.md

-## Unicorn Company Analysis ##
+## Titanic Analysis ##
-This is my second analysis project work done using Power BI.
+This is my Third analysis project work done using Power BI.

 I worked on cleaning the dataset in order to perform proper analysis on the data.